securesauce/precaution-beta/docs/setup.md

-Now when there is a new pull request Precaution will prohibit it from merging into the master branch until the Precaution check passes successfully.
+Now, when there is a new pull request the new rule will prohibit it from merging into the master branch until a successfully check.